-We expect our expenses to increase substantially in connection with our ongoing clinical development activities related to RLY-4008, RLY-2608, and RLY-5836 and the ongoing preclinical development activities of our other programs.
+We expect our to continue to incur significant expenses to increase substantially in connection with our ongoing clinical development activities related to RLY-4008, RLY-2608, and RLY-5836 our product candidates and the ongoing preclinical development activities of our other programs.
 In addition, we continue to incur additional costs associated with operating as a public company.
-We expect that our expenses will increase substantially as discussed in more detail in "^{1/4} Overview" above.
+We expect that our expenses will increase substantially as discussed in more detail in "3/4 Overview" above.

-As of June 30, 2023 September 30, 2023, we had cash, cash equivalents, and investments of \$871.6 million \$810.6 million.
-We believe that our existing cash, cash equivalents, and investments will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2025.
-2026.
+As of September 30, 2023 March 31, 2024, we had cash, cash equivalents, and investments of \$810.6 million \$749.6 million.
+We believe that our existing cash, cash equivalents, and investments will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.

-Because of the numerous risks and uncertainties associated with the development of RLY-4008, RLY-2608, RLY-5836, and our other product candidates and programs, and because the extent to which we may enter into collaborations with third parties for the development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Because of the numerous risks and uncertainties associated with the development of RLY-4008, RLY-2608, RLY-5836, and our other product candidates, and as well as our preclinical programs, and because the extent to which we may enter into collaborations with third parties for the development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- the impact of any business interruptions to our operations, including the timing and enrollment of patients in our planned clinic trials, or to those of our manufacturers, suppliers, or other vendors, resulting from public health epidemics or outbreaks of infectious disease such as COVID-19, or changing political conditions, such as the ongoing conflict between Russia and Ukraine geopolitical conflicts and related global economic sanctions;
+- the impact of any business interruptions to our operations, including the timing and enrollment of patients in our planned clinical trials, or those of our manufacturers, suppliers, or other vendors, resulting from public health epidemics or outbreaks of infectious disease or ongoing geopolitical conflicts and related global economic sanctions;

-- the scope, progress, results, and costs of our current and future clinical trials of RLY-4008, RLY-2608, and RLY-5836 and additional preclinical research of our other programs; - the scope, progress, results, and costs of drug discovery, preclinical research, and clinical trials for our other product candidates; - the number of future product candidates that we pursue and their development requirements; - the costs, timing, and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any existing or future collaborations that we may enter into with third parties; - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates, such as the Genentech Agreement; - the achievement of milestones or occurrence of other developments that trigger payments under any existing or future collaboration agreements, if any; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under any existing or future collaboration agreements, if any; - the costs and timing of future commercialization activities, including drug sales, marketing, manufacturing, and distribution, for any of our product candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing, and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing, and prosecuting patent applications, maintaining, and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and our research and development activities and - the costs of operating as a public company.
+- - the scope, progress, results, and costs of our current and future clinical trials of RLY-4008, RLY-2608, and RLY-5836 our lead product candidates and additional preclinical research of our other programs; - the scope, progress, results, and costs of drug discovery, preclinical research, and clinical trials for our other product candidates; - the number of future product candidates that we pursue and their development requirements;

+- the costs, timing, and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any existing or future collaborations that we may enter into with third parties; - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates, such as the Genentech Agreement; - the achievement of milestones or occurrence of other developments that trigger payments under any existing or future collaboration agreements, if any; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under any existing or future collaboration agreements, if any; - the costs and timing of future commercialization activities, including drug sales, marketing, manufacturing, and distribution, for any of our product candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing, and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing, and prosecuting patent applications, maintaining, and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and our research and development activities; and - the costs of operating as a public company.